OG-Hunter/seditiontracker.github.io-/docs/_suspects/robert-turner.md

 courthouse:
 raid:
 perpwalk:
-quote: 'Stop taking orders.
+quote: "Stop taking orders.
 We’re not here - we’re not here to kill or hurt anybody, we’re making our voice heard.
-You should be behind us.'
+You should be behind us."
 title: Robert Turner charged on November 12, 2021
 description: Click for latest case details.
 Suspects innocent until proven guilty.
 author: seditiontrack